410757864530-dead-salmonids/cluster/README.md

 For details on what event handlers are available, refer to the [docs](https://meew0.github.io/discordrb/master/Discordrb/EventContainer.html).

-### Additional files
+### Additional details

+The bot object is defined as a constant, `Bot::BOT`.
+As all crystals are submodules of the main module, `Bot`, they have access to this constant.

-If a crystal you are developing needs additional files to be loaded, they should be placed in the `lib` directory;
+If a crystal you are developing needs additional code to be loaded, they should be placed in the `lib` directory;
 all files in this directory are loaded prior to loading all crystals.

+A crystal's data files can be placed in the `data` directory; the constant `Bot::DATA_PATH` contains the path to said directory, which all crystals have access to.